 The City continues to utilize its two-year funding cycle for public service dollars.
-The FY 2018-2019 application process represents the first year of a new two-year funding cycle.
+The FY 2019-2020 application process represents the second year of the two-year funding cycle.
 For new funding applications, the City's Citizen Participation process involved the following:

-- Public Meetings: The City conducted a workshop on January 9, 2018 to assist applicants with the funding application process. - City Council CDBG/Housing Subcommittee: The City Council CDBG/Housing Subcommittee held a meeting on March 13, 2018 and on April 5, 2018 to review applications for funding and to receive input on housing and community development needs. - Publicity: Bilingual (Spanish-English) information about the workshops was distributed in: flyers at all three libraries, City Hall, Department of Community and Economic Development and by community partners at schools and churches and by sub-recipient partners at their agencies; email blasts; announcements on City website; display advertisements in The Californian (English language) newspaper and El Sol (Spanish) newspaper; meeting notice posted in City Hall, City Council chambers, and City Permit Center; and posted on City's Facebook/Twitter pages. - Public Hearings: The City Council will conduct public hearings on April 17, 2018 and May 1, 2018 regarding the City's CDBG, HOME, and ESG allocations.
-The City also conducted an additional public hearing as part of the CAPER process. - Public Review of Draft Documents: A 30-day public review was held from March 24, 2018 through May 2, 2018.
+- Public Meeting: The City conducted a NOFA workshop on January 10, 2019 to assist applicants with the funding application process. - City Council CDBG/Housing Subcommittee: The City Council CDBG/Housing Subcommittee held a meeting on April 9, 2019 to review applications for funding and to receive input on housing and community development needs. - Publicity: Bilingual (Spanish-English) information about the workshops was distributed in: flyers at all three libraries, City Hall, Department of Community and Economic Development and by community partners at schools and churches and by sub-recipient partners at their agencies; email blasts; announcements on City website; display advertisements in The Californian (English language) newspaper and El Sol (Spanish) newspaper; meeting notice posted in City Hall, City Council chambers, and City Permit Center; and posted on City's Facebook/Twitter pages. - Public Hearing: The City Council will conduct a public hearing on May 14, 2019 regarding the City's CDBG, HOME, and ESG allocations.
+On June 4, 2019, the Final Action Plan will be presented before the City Council on the consent calendar.
+The City also conducted an additional public hearing as part of the CAPER process. - Public Review of Draft Documents: A minimum 30-day public review was held from April 9, 2019 through June 4, 2019.
 Copies of the Draft Action Plan were made available for the public at the following locations: City website; Salinas City Hall; Salinas Community Development Department; and all three City libraries.